ElevateDev/meteor-simple-blog/README.md

 The admin needs to be added to 'blog_admin' in Roles.GLOBAL_GROUP.

+# Additional Packages

+Composition is a powerful thing.

+## SEO

+  meteor add elevatedevdesign:simple-blog-seo

+## DISQUS

+  meteor add elevatedevdesign:simple-blog-disqus

+Then in your code

+  Blog.disqusShortname = 'YOUR_SHORTNAME';

 # Styling

 No styling is included in this app.
 For a basic style using less try the following